cloudflare/cloudflare-docs/content/pub-sub/get-started/guide.md

 ## 2. Fetch your credentials

-To make requests against the Pub/Sub API, you'll need to create an **API Token** with `pubsub:edit` permissions.
+To make requests against the Pub/Sub API, you'll need to create an **API Token** with `pubsub:write` permissions.

 1. From the [Cloudflare dashboard](https://dash.cloudflare.com), click on the profile icon and select **My Profile**.
 2. Under **My Profile**, click **API Tokens**.